 Empty the corn, WITH the liquid into mixing bowl.
 Add all other ingredients and mix well.
 Add salt and pepper to taste.
 Cover and let chill in the refrigerator for at least one hour before serving.

 Remember to use a serrated knife when chopping or slicing a tomato.
 Also, don’t forget to wear gloves when seeding the jalapeño.
-If you need a knife, try one of these.
-Melissa’s favorite is Henckles:
+If you need a knife, Melissa’s favorite is Henckles: